Take Care Of Yourself: 13 Practices For Taking Better Care Of You

 Here's one more meditation to add to your self-care routine

-6. Take a weekend trip
+6. Take care of yourself with a weekend trip

 Taking a timeout can be good for you now and then.
 Even if you’re not feeling particularly stressed, getting away for the weekend can help prevent burnout, and will leave you feeling inspired and happier.
 These jaunts don’t have to be costly; simply drive to the next town over and see the sights, or spend some time walking around a museum you’ve never visited.
 Getting out of your regular schedule and taking the time to do something just for yourself is a great way to feel good about the world around you.